 Almost every job I have done has had No. 30 felt or building paper over the framed walls as a WRB.
 When removing the old window, care must be taken to preserve the integrity of this existing WRB.
 After a number of years it can become dry and brittle, so we have to be gentle to keep from tearing it up when working the opening.

 In some cases, however, there is not enough of a space behind the brick to push the flashing tape back there.
 Or, the mortar that squeezed out on the back side of the brick has clogged the space.
 This squeeze out may be chipped away at the edges, but if it's really heavy, even that won't be enough to provide clearance for flexible tape.
-In this case, I bend four aluminum or copper L-shaped strips, as shown in Figure 4.
+In this case, I bend four aluminum or copper L-shaped strips, as shown.
 At a minimum, the legs of these L-strips should be 2 inches, but a 3- to 4-inch leg is preferable.
 Remember: The farther the water is deflected by the flashing from the edge of the BO, where the most water is likely to get blown in, the less likely the water will find its way back into the RO as it drains down the wall.

 Installing the Window